Join Our FREE Live Webinar

 • Visibility of the assignment fee: One of the main components that turns buyers off is the assignment fee that appears on the contract.
 This means that all parties can see what profit the obligee makes on the transaction.
 Some people are not willing to go through with that, especially if the obligor is unfamiliar with the wholesaling process.

-• Limited time frame: Assignment contracts have a limited time frame that they need to be signed by, which can be seen as the closing date on the original contract.
+• Limited time frame: Assignment contracts have a limited time frame by which they need to be signed, which can be seen as the closing date on the original contract.
 It may be a hassle to find a reliable buyer between the time the contract starts to the close of the contract.

 • Final buyer financing may be hard to come by: The price that the assignor and seller agreed on will need to be paid by the end buyer.
 This typically means the property needs to be sold to an all-cash buyer (all-cash buyers are generally harder to find), because most lenders will not fund deals on assignment contracts.